 Kim has held two solo exhibitions since graduating from UCT’s Michaelis School of Fine Art, degree awarded with distinction in Discourse of Art, and majoring in Sculpture.
 She participates annually on group exhibitions - most recently Pulse at the AVA Gallery in Cape Town.
 Kim also engages other artists through curating (see Exhibitions) and running a nomadic platform when time and resources conspire, guerilla gallery.

-The albums below are entry points into particular bodies of past work.
+The albums below are entry points into particular bodies of work.

-TV interview by Northern Visions on the occasion of an art symposium Being in Public at Belfast School of Art: ‘In Focus’ programme
+TV interview by Northern Visions on the occasion of delivering a keynote address to an art symposium on performance art, Being in Public, at Belfast School of Art: ‘In Focus’ programme